 The proposed project would not have a significant adverse impact on the surrounding urban design.
 The 450-foot-tall proposed detention facility would be taller than buildings in the primary study area, including one- to 14-story buildings on Canal Street, 110- to 354-foot-tall stone-clad municipal buildings along Centre Street, and lower density buildings in the Chinatown and Little Italy neighborhoods.
 However, the detention facility would be similar in height and form to the 224-foot-tall Manhattan Criminal Courts Building (with 354-foot-high tower) at 100 Centre Street located immediately to the south in the primary study area.
-The proposed detention facility would also be similar in height to taller buildings within three blocks of the project site, including the 584-foot-tall 41-story Jacob K. Javits building at 26 Federal Plaza and the 462-foot-tall U.S. Courthouse at 500 Pearl Street, as well as other taller buildings in the secondary study area, including the approximately 474-foot-tall Ted Weiss Federal Building at 290 Broadway, the approximately 533-foot-tall building at 7 Thomas Street, and the approximately 552-foot-tall Manhattan Municipal Building at 1 Centre Street.
-The contemporary materials that are anticipated to be used for the proposed detention facility would be similar to neighboring buildings, such as the Manhattan Civil Court at 111 Centre Street, Jacob K. Javits building, and the hotel at 9 Crosby Street.
-The glazed ground-story of the proposed building along Baxter Street and Centre Street would maintain the urban design character of the streets in the northern portion of the study area by providing an active and dynamic ground-floor space that is similar to the surrounding buildings that contain ground-floor stores and restaurants.
+The proposed detention facility would also be similar in height to taller buildings within three blocks of the project site, including the 584-foot-tall 41-story Jacob K. Javits building and the 462-foot-tall U.S. Courthouse at 500 Pearl Street, as well as other taller buildings in the secondary study area, including the approximately 474-foot-tall Ted Weiss Federal Building, the approximately 533-foot-tall building at 7 Thomas Street, and the approximately 552-foot-tall Manhattan Municipal Building.
+The contemporary materials that are anticipated to be used for the proposed detention facility would be similar to neighboring buildings, such as 111 Centre Street, Jacob K. Javits building, and the hotel at 9 Crosby Street.
+The glazed ground-story along Baxter Street and Centre Street would maintain the urban design character of the streets in the northern portion of the study area by providing an active and dynamic ground-floor space that is similar to the surrounding buildings that contain ground-floor stores and restaurants.
 The proposed new detention facility would bridge over White Street, and White Street would continue to serve as a pedestrian passage and would be enhanced with additional street furniture and potential pedestrian entrances to the detention facility.